PtL19/My-Ra2-maps/README.md

 ☆ ptseabridgev2.4(2-8)

 8 islands for players and 7 islands of materials.
 Can be used for AI games or LAN games.

+☆ pt1vs7(2-8)

+1 player in the middle with 3 ramps and 1 broken bridge to the other 7 players.